Sociology Legal Studies (3+3, B.A.-Sociology Legal Studies/J.D.)

 *Important Note: Student must have completed a minimum of 97 credit hours upon completion of third year at Walsh in order to graduate with a bachelor of arts degree upon completion of first year of law school.

-28 credit hours will be transferred from the University of Akron School of Law upon completion of the fourth year of the 3+3 program.
+28 credit hours will be transferred from the University of Akron School of Law or the Catholic University of America School of Law upon completion of the fourth year of the 3+3 program.
 The B.A. will be awarded by Walsh University.